rednafi/rednafi.com/content/go/nil_interface_comparison.md

 on the variable.
 In the case of `any`, any operation is allowed.
 When we assign `1` to `n`, it adopts the dynamic type `int` and the dynamic value `1`.

-Internally, every interface value is implemented as a two-word[^2] structure:
+Internally, every interface value is implemented as a two [word] structure:

 - One word holds a pointer to the dynamic type (i.e., a type descriptor).
 - The other word holds the data associated with that type.